Content Tags

 editReviews

-(3.22/5)I was pleasantly surprised!
+(3.17/5)I was pleasantly surprised!

 I dont know why I was initially this biased - for some reason I really didn't feel like reading it, but I picked it up because it suited my book club's monthly theme and had a fitting difficulty rating.
 Now, in hindsight, i m really glad I picked it up!
 I could understand it with ease for most parts, and I really got into the story only a couple of pages in.

-The main character was sometimes a bit frustrating - very timid, kinda shy-ish, but I guess there s room for character development in the
+The main character was sometimes a bit frustrating - very timid, kinda shy-ish, but I guess there s room for character development in the next two novels :D I like the supporting cast as well - I'm glad this group of friends sticks up for each other like this.
+The support is real.

 - Entertainment: The target demographic of this book is ~12 y/o girls.
 Decide for yourself how much this interests you.
 The story is OK but it is full of the usual stereotypes and the main characters are all shy and insecure to an extent that can be frustrating to read.
 Also note that book 1 by itself is not really conclusive.
 It just ends, without resolving anything at all.
 I guess you would have to keep reading books 2 and 3.